 - Hundreds of new electric buses

-Additionally, the administration expects to achieve congestion reduction and air quality benefits set forth in the environmental review for the congestion pricing program, including a 5 percent reduction in vehicle miles traveled and a 10 percent reduction in the number of vehicles entering Manhattan’s CBD.
+Additionally, the administration expects to achieve congestion reduction and air quality benefits set forth in the environmental review for the congestion pricing program, including a reduction of five percent in vehicle miles traveled and a reduction of ten percent in the number of vehicles entering the Central Business District of Manhattan.

-Pursuant to Governor Hochul’s plan, MTA will not raise the initial tolls beyond the following percentages of the approved structure:
+Pursuant to the plan proposed by Hochul, the Metropolitan Transportation Authority will not raise the initial tolls beyond the following percentages of the approved structure:

 - 60 percent — for example, a $9 daytime automobile E-ZPass toll — from 2025 through 2027